philgyford/ansible-multi-django/README.md

 ```
 SHELL=/bin/bash
-APP_ENV=/home/deploy/.pyenv/versions/pepysdiary
+APP_ENV=/home/deploy/.pyenv/versions/appname
-APP_HOME=/webapps/pepysdiary
+APP_HOME=/webapps/appname
-LOGFILE=/var/log/cron/pepysdiary.log
+LOGFILE=/var/log/cron/appname.log

 01 04 * * * deploy source $APP_HOME/.env && $APP_ENV/bin/python $APP_HOME/manage.py my_task --foo=bar >> $LOGFILE 2>&1
 ```

 Which will run the `my_task` Django management command with `foo=bar` arguments at 4:01am every day.

-NOTE: Each cron line must include the deploy username (which will run the task) after the five time-based fields.
+NOTE: Each cron task line must include the deploy username (which will run the task) after the five time-based fields.
 This is different to the standard crontab task format.

 The file paths match those set by the playbook.
 It's a bit annoying that they're hard-coded here, but there we go.